 The Ethiopian educational system is filled with a high percentage of children who don’t actually attend their schools, high rates of school dropouts, a low rate of girls’ participation, and a high proportion of the educated unemployed.
 Most of this can be attributed not only to the effect of poverty, but also due to the failure of public schools’ curriculum to generate useful skills that are relevant to available jobs and to the economy as a whole.
 Many of these schools fail to prepare children for the workplace because adequate teaching and learning resources are not available, and therefore unable to be provided.
 There is an average of two textbooks for every three students, with smaller schools having even less, and no computer skills are taught in keeping with the modernization and globalization of Ethiopia’s businesses.

-Blessing the Children Canada strives to provide a holistic approach to lifting the people of Debre Zeyit Ethiopia out of the cycle of poverty.
+Blessing the Children Canada strives to provide a holistic approach to lifting the people of Bishoftu Ethiopia out of the cycle of poverty.
 Through our Life Sponsorship program, we care for not only the child, but their family as well, providing education and basic necessities to allow them to attend school and reach their potential.
-Our Academy provides a high quality education, including teaching them skills like basic computer knowledge so they can have the best chance after graduation to reach their goals and dreams.
-We also offer enrollment in our Income for Life program to widows and mothers, teaching them skills to create their own businesses and provide sustainable income for their families.
+Our BCI Academy schools provide high-quality education, including teaching them skills like basic computer knowledge so they can have the best chance after graduation to reach their goals and dreams.
+We also offer enrollment in our Loom program to widows and mothers, teaching them to weave to provide sustainable income for their families.
 A total of eight looms are available for the women to use.
 As the needs and the means arise, we also provide other important services, like clean drinking water, healthcare, and healthcare teaching.
 For more details on how Blessing the Children Canada assists, click here.